-The use of mobile phones and other electronic devices such as computers, tablets, and game devices is commonplace.
-However, as a society, we recognise that although these devices have brought great benefit, we also need to ensure that we help children to understand there are dangers and how to keep themselves safe.
+The use of mobile phones and other electronic devices such as computers, tablets, and game devices are commonplace.
+However, as a society, we are beginning to recognise that although these devices have brought great benefit, we also need to ensure that we help children to understand there are dangers and how to keep themselves safe.
 This includes:

-- Keeping personal details secure - Understanding that not all content is appropriate, truthful or legal - What to do if they do accidently access inappropriate or illegal content - What to do if they are upset by something they receive - What to do if they are going to physically meet someone they have met on-line - Do not film or record other students without their consent (and if they do, it must not be to cause harm) - Encourage students strongly not to lend their devices or share passwords with other people
+- Keeping personal details secure - Understanding that not all content is appropriate, truthful or legal - What to do if they do accidently access inappropriate or illegal content - What to do if they are upset by something they receive - What to do if they are going to physically meet someone they have met on-line